nasa/oceandata-notebooks/docs/notebooks/oci/accessing_CLOSE_data.md

 plt.show()
 ```

-This code can be easily adapted to download multiple granules.
-By downloading the complete set of associated files, you can examine each stage of the processing chain and explore how the data evolve from one product level to the next.

-+++

 # 5. Example of comparing input and output geophysical data products

 +++

 By providing known “truth” fields in native satellite geometry, CLOSE offers a powerful testbed for atmospheric correction, bio-optical inversion, and emerging machine learning approaches.

-Here is an example of comparing input Chl a (derived mechanistically from NOBM) to output Chl a derived from NASA OB.DAAC (see [Chl a ATBD](https://oceancolor.gsfc.nasa.gov/files/atbd/atbd-obdaac-chlorophyll-a.pdf)).
+Here is an example of comparing input Chl a (derived mechanistically from NOBM) to output Chl a derived from NASA OB.DAAC ([Chl a ATBD](https://oceancolor.gsfc.nasa.gov/files/atbd/atbd-obdaac-chlorophyll-a.pdf)).

 ```{code-cell} ipython3
 plot = model_inputs["chlor_a"].plot.hist(